joshua-ht-cho/yammer_engagement_analysis/README.md

 - However, August saw a ***19% decrease*** in engagement over four weeks.

 ### Analysis:
-- Daily signups (new users) increased at a regular rate.
+- Daily signups (new users) increased at a regular rate -- stalling growth is not the reason for decreased engagement.
   - User growth rate was high on weekdays and low on weekends, which is logical for a business platform.
 - Average account age of active users began decreasing at the same time as engagement.
-  - From May to July, average account age climbed from 124 days to 143 days -- but fell back to 128 days in August.
+  - From May to July, average account age climbed from 124 days to 143 days -- but sharply fell back to 128 days in August.
   - This suggests that engagement decreased among existing older users.

 - Mobile device users declined sharply -- phone and tablet engagement fell 30% and 37%, respectively.